omnilaboratory/OBAndroid/TestLogForLineChart.md

 ## 2.14 Thirty weeks after installing the app
 ### 2.14.1 The data for the line chart
 ### 2.14.2 The screenshot of the line chart
-## 2.15 Fivty four weeks after installing the app
+## 2.15 Fifty four weeks after installing the app
 ### 2.15.1 The data for the line chart
 ### 2.15.2 The screenshot of the line chart
+# Test api logic results